 Benzo Rebound Anxiety and Insomnia

 Benzos are mainly prescribed to treat mental health conditions, including generalized anxiety disorder and insomnia.
 Examples of benzodiazepines are Valium and Xanax.
 Sometimes, when you stop taking these medications, you will experience increased anxiety or restlessness.
 This is called the rebound effect.
 Rebound effects from benzo withdrawal, such as anxiety or insomnia, typically last 2 to 3 days.
-The difference between rebound effects and withdrawal is that rebound effects are the return of previous symptoms that were in existence before benzo use began, while withdrawal symptoms are caused by the body and brain physically struggling to adapt to the end of benzo use.
+The difference between rebound effects and withdrawal is that rebound effects are the return of previous symptoms that were in existence before benzo use began.
+In contrast, withdrawal symptoms are caused by the body and brain physically struggling to adapt to the end of benzo use.

 The rebound effect can be just as serious of a threat to your sobriety as withdrawal from the benzodiazepine itself.
-Because the rebound effect means the return of the symptoms that originally lead to benzodiazepine addiction, without a treatment to resolve these underlying issues, you are much more likely to abuse again.
-In fact, simply having been prescribed benzodiazepine statistically increases the likelihood of a future overdose of a range of drugs.
-In many cases, Compass is able to help find ways for people to manage these underlying symptoms without drugs, for example, by discovering new talents or hobbies, or simply feeling they are not alone in their struggle.
+Because the rebound effect means returning the symptoms that originally lead to benzodiazepine addiction, without a treatment to resolve these underlying issues, you are much more likely to abuse again.
+In fact, having been prescribed benzodiazepine statistically increases the likelihood of a future overdose of a range of drugs.
+In many cases, Compass Detox can help find ways for people to manage these underlying symptoms without drugs, for example, by discovering new talents or hobbies or simply feeling they are not alone in their struggle.